GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 ### 2.2.
 Data Insights scan execution to generate dataset and table metadata for agentic grounding

+#### 2.1.
+Run the notebook
 1. Run the notebook `Module_20b_Generic_Agentic_Grounding_Prework.ipynb` in BigQuery

 ![README](../04-images/M21_2_2_1.png)
 <br><br>

-3. Be sure to authenticateotherwise your notebook execution will not complete
+2. Be sure to authenticate, otherwise your notebook execution will not complete

 ![README](../04-images/M21_2_2_2.png)
 <br><br>

+#### 2.2.
+Track completion of Data Insights documentation scans

-5. Here is how you can track execution of Data Insights documentation scans
+Here is how you can track execution of Data Insights documentation scans

 ![README](../04-images/M21-DI-1.png)
 <br><br>